andrewcb/swiftemplate/README.md

 ## The template syntax

-swiftemplate templates are just text files containing content (typically HTML), with additional directives to define templates and allow for iteration and optional sections, as well as inline expressions and Swift code blocks.
+Swiftemplate templates are just text files containing content (typically HTML), with additional directives to define templates and allow for iteration and optional sections, as well as inline expressions and Swift code blocks.
 An example template is below:

 ```
 %% template listItems(name: String, items: [String])